 Our Predecessor

-The term "our predecessor" refers to Holmwood and its consolidated subsidiaries, each of which subsidiaries holds all of the fee interest in one of the facilities that is a part of our predecessor's seven property portfolio.
+Generally.
+The term "our predecessor" refers to Holmwood and its consolidated subsidiaries, each of which subsidiaries holds all of the fee interests in three of the facilities that were a part of our predecessor's seven property portfolio.